Naguabo is a centuries-old beach town on Puerto Rico’s east coast.

 Beachside Food and Fun

-While most beach towns throughout Puerto Rico feature waterfront promenades called malecones, the Malecón de La Playa Hucares in Naguabo is one of the Island’s most iconic.
-Abutting the Caribbean Sea, this well-maintained stretch is just a few steps from the beach.
+While most beach towns throughout Puerto Rico feature waterfront promenades called malecónes, the Malecón de La Playa Hucares (also known as El Malecón de Naguabo) is one of the Island’s most iconic.
+Sitting next to the Caribbean Sea, this well-maintained hot spot is just a few steps from the beach.
 As they have for generations, fishermen embark from this site to troll the nearby waters for lobster, conch, capitán, and other indigenous seafood.
-Their catch is served fresh just hours later at Mickey’s Restaurant, Ikakos Bar & Restaurant, and the other charming eateries and kiosks - there are 33 eateries in total - that line the malecón.
+Their catch is served fresh just hours later at Mickey’s Restaurant, Ikakos Bar & Restaurant, and other charming eateries and kiosks.
+There are a total of 33 eateries in the malecón.
 In fact, Naguabo is credited with inventing chapín pastelillos, fried Puerto Rican turnovers filled with coffer fish.

-Abutting the southern end of the malecón you’ll find the remains of “El Castillo” Villa del Mar.
+Off the southern end of the malecón you’ll find the remains of Castillo Villa del Mar.
 Originally built in the early 20th century as the home of local sugar titan Don Faustino Rodríguez Fuertes, the now-crumbling structure was once an impressive example of grand Victorian architecture, complete with Ionic columns, hexagonal roofs, and a multi-colored façade.
 The castle was added to the National Monuments Registry in 1977.

 Sponsored Content